-Well designed and properly installed V-belt drives are without question the most reliable, troublefree means of power transmission available.
-In general, except for an occasional retensioning, they will run year in and year out without maintenance.
+Well designed and properly installed V-belt drives are without question the most reliable, trouble free means of power transmission available In general, except for an occasional retensioning, they will run year in and year out without maintenance.

-However, some do require periodic inspection and maintenance, both while the drive is running and while it is stationary. tion is a rare thing and there will usually exist some difference in sag from belt to belt.
-It is more important to look at the tight side of a drive to be sure that all of the belts are running tight.
+However, some do require periodic inspection and maintenance, both while the drive is running and while it is stationary.

+side of the drive to be sure that all of the belts are running tight.
 If one or more belts are running loose, the drive needs to be retensioned, or the belts replaced with a matched set.

 The above conditions could also be caused by uneven wear of the grooves in the sheave.
-These should be checked with sheave groove gages.
+These should be checked with sheave grooves gages.